 - Delayed lease returns resulting from lease extensions offered by OEMs – more than 560,000 additional three-year-old units in the second half of 2020.

-- Extensive de-fleeting by rental car companies due to lack of consumer and business traveler demand and financial pressure to raise cash – at least 250,000 one- to two-year-old vehicles will be added to the market in the second part of 2020.
+- Extensive de-fleeting by rental car companies due to lack of consumer and business traveler demand, and financial pressure to raise cash – at least 250,000 additional one- to two-year-old vehicles were added to the market in the second part of 2020.

 Short Term Lease Return Projections

 When we started the year, lease returns were projected to hit a record volume of above 4.1 million units.
-Once the pandemic was underway and most manufacturing stopped, OEMs started to encourage lease extensions in order to push returns further into 2020, when they would be able to provide replacement vehicles.
+Once the pandemic was underway and most manufacturing halted , OEMs started to encourage lease extensions in order to push returns further into 2020, when they would be able to provide replacement vehicles.
 As a result, we project at least 560,000 additional units in the second part of 2020 (compared to the pre-COVID-19 estimates) due to a slowdown in sales in April / May, along with expected turn-ins of the lease extensions.
 So far, a large portion of these units are being kept by grounding dealers and not being sent to the auctions.

 About 1.9 million vehicles were repossessed by lenders and sold (mostly) through wholesale channels in 2019.
-During the beginning of the pandemic, most of the states put a moratorium on auto repossessions and most of the lenders had deferral programs to help owners through the first several months of the recession.
-According to American Financial Services Association, as of last week, only Maryland and Washington DC still have a moratorium in place.
-Illinois started repossessions just a few weeks ago.
+During the beginning of the pandemic, most states put a moratorium on auto repossessions and most lenders had deferral programs to help owners through the first several months of the recession.
 Most of the lenders have ended their deferral programs.
 Our survey of lenders and automotive recovery companies suggest that the volume of repossessed vehicles will at least double in the next six months.
 We expect that there will be substantial challenges at every step of the process as recovery, transportation, and disposal are not fully recovered.

 Rental Unit Returns

 At the end of May, Hertz filed for bankruptcy in North America as a result of the pandemic.
-Several weeks ago, Hertz was able to secure a deal with its lenders that allows a gradual reduction of fleet – over 182,000 units between June and December.
-In addition to Hertz, we expect other rental companies will continue to reduce their fleet during the fall months to match lower demand for rentals.
-This practice will lead to over 250,000 additional rental units hitting the wholesale market in the second half of 2020.
+Hertz was able to secure a deal with its lenders that allows a gradual reduction of fleet – over 182,000 units between June and December.
+In addition to Hertz, other rental companies reduced their fleet during the summer and fall months to match lower demand for rentals.
+This practice lead to over 250,000 additional rental units hitting the wholesale market in the second half of 2020.

 In the longer term (later 2021 – 2023), the drop in rental return volume will benefit the price of newer used units, as supply will be limited.